lrivallain/ai-900-mindmap/README.md

 - Activities
   - Labeling
     - **Human in the loop**: A process where a human is involved in the decision-making process.
-    - **Maching learning assisted labeling**: A process where a machine learning model is used to assist in the labeling process.
+    - **Machine learning assisted labeling**: A process where a machine learning model is used to assist in the labeling process.
     - Export
       - COCO format